MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-outlook.md

 You must manually sign in to your CRM in the following cases:

-- If you're using Dynamics 365 environment and have signed out of your CRM from the Sales app
+- If you're using Dynamics 365 environment and have signed out of your CRM from the Sales agent

 - If you're using Salesforce CRM

-You can use basic capabilities of the Sales app without signing in to your CRM.
-However, to use all the advanced capabilities of the Sales app, you must sign in to your CRM.
+You can use basic capabilities of the Sales agent without signing in to your CRM.
+However, to use all the advanced capabilities of the Sales agent, you must sign in to your CRM.

 **To manually sign in to your CRM from Outlook**: